Solo Female Travel in Montego Bay

 Solo travel experience

-I felt very safe and enjoyed everything about Montego Bay.
-It’s my favorite place to vacation.
-Met a local that drive me around and showed me all the beautiful places.
-Planning to go back again.
+I felt very safe and enjoyed everything in Montego Bay.
+It's my favorite vacation spot.
+I met a local resident who drove me around the area and showed me all the beautiful places.
+I plan to go back there.

 Posted: April 23, 2023